This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I prepare for epidural anesthesia?

 Tell your healthcare provider if you or anyone in your family has ever had problems with anesthesia.
 Arrange to have someone drive you home.
 It is best if you can have someone stay with you for 24 hours after you have anesthesia.
 Tell your healthcare provider about all medicines you are taking, including vitamins and herbs.
-He will tell you which medicines to take or not take before you have epidural anesthesia.
-He may tell you not to eat or drink anything for 8 hours before you get it.
+He or she will tell you which medicines to take or not take before you have epidural anesthesia.
+He or she may tell you not to eat or drink anything for 8 hours before you get it.

 What will happen during epidural anesthesia?